permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

-  config      Configure the command line settings help        Help about any command history     Show the history init        Initialize a new working directory objects     Manage the object store plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state. refresh     Scan source files in the current workspace and synchronizes the local state remote      Manage remote server for tracking and interaction repos       Manage repos settings and operations validate    Validate the local state for consistency and correctness
+  config      Configure the command line settings help        Help about any command history     Show the history init        Initialize a working directory objects     Manage the object store plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote server for tracking and interaction repo        Manage repo settings and operations validate    Validate the local state for consistency and correctness

 Flags: